awestover/enchantedForest/README.md

 * Overall plot:

   Bob, the weary traveller, discovers his magic capabilities for the first time.
-  Kelsier mentors him on learning his abilities.
+  Stephan mentors him on learning his abilities.
   A dragon, Malimost burns down Bob's village.
   Buchanan "dies". jumpydude comes in as replacement companion.
   Bob ventures into the dragon's homeland and seeks revenge.